texfaq/texfaq.github.io/FAQ-virtualfonts.md

 The virtual font may contain commands:

--  to 'open' one or more (real) fonts for subsequent use,
+-  to ''open'' one or more (real) fonts for subsequent use,
 -  to remap a glyph from one of the (real) fonts for use in the virtual font,
 -  to build up a more complicated effect (using DVI commands).

-In practice, the most common use of virtual fonts is to remap Adobe Type 1 fonts (see [font metrics](./FAQ-metrics.html)), though there has also been useful useful work building 'fake' maths fonts (by bundling glyphs from several fonts into a single virtual font).
+In practice, the most common use of virtual fonts is to remap Adobe Type 1 fonts (see [font metrics](./FAQ-metrics.html)), though there has also been useful useful work building ''fake'' maths fonts (by bundling glyphs from several fonts into a single virtual font).
 Virtual Computer Modern fonts, making a
-[Cork encoded](./FAQ-ECfonts.html) font from Knuth's originals by using remapping and fragments of DVI for single-glyph 'accented characters', were the first ''Type&nbsp;1 format'' Cork-encoded Computer Modern fonts available.
+[Cork encoded](./FAQ-ECfonts.html) font from Knuth's originals by using remapping and fragments of DVI for single-glyph ''accented characters'', were the first ''Type&nbsp;1 format'' Cork-encoded Computer Modern fonts available.

 Virtual fonts are normally created in a single ASCII VPL